-- in education sector - ✓ development of new curriculum about knowledge maps and visual graphic techniques using in Latvian - ✓ preparation of teaching staff for the implementation of the present and this object - ✓ Development of new curriculum about human security for schools and citizens on the basis of such a programme should be taken into account in the SWOT analysis - ✓ preparation internet resources for sharing knowledges about knowledge maps and visual graphic techniques - ✓ collaboration with western countries about knowledge maps and visual graphic techniques using - ➤ In government and municipalities sector - ✓ Implementation of the provisions of the strategic planning of government institutions and municipalities on the basis of systemic thinking - ✓ preparation internet resources for sharing knowledges about knowledge maps and visual graphic techniques life management - ✓ Stimulate between ethnical dialogues - ✓ Stimulate life-long education (Bryson, (2013)) - ➤ In business sector - ✓ preparation internet resources for sharing knowledges about knowledge maps and visual graphic techniques for business and collaboration - ✓ Usage knowledge maps and visual graphic techniques for strategic planning.
+- \succ in education sector: - \checkmark development of new curriculum about knowledge maps and visual graphic techniques using in Latvian

+- preparation of teaching staff for the implementation of the present and this object Development of new curriculum about human security for schools and citizens on the basis of such a programme should be taken into account in the SWOT analysis - \checkmark internet resources preparation for sharing knowledge about knowledge maps and visual graphic techniques - \checkmark collaboration with western countries about knowledge maps and visual graphic techniques using - ➢ In government and municipalities sector: - \checkmark Implementation of the provisions of the strategic planning of government institutions and municipalities on the basis of systemic thinking - \checkmark internet resources preparation for sharing knowledge about knowledge maps and visual graphic techniques life management - ✓ Stimulate between ethnical dialogues - ✓ Stimulate life-long education (Bryson, (2013)) - ➢ In business sector: - \checkmark internet resources preparation for sharing knowledge about knowledge maps and visual graphic techniques for business and collaboration - ✓ Usage knowledge maps and visual graphic techniques for strategic planning.

 During the conducted study there was elaborated an example of mind map of computer network subject for the training distance learning students in Latvian business college.
-There are developed and proposed some proposals, which could be useful for implementation in practice above mentioned techniques in Latvia, as shown below.
+There are developed and proposed some proposals, which could be useful for implementation in practice above-mentioned techniques in Latvia, as shown below.